PawelHarasiuk/PawelHarasiuk/README.md

 # Hi there, I'm Paweł! 👋

+I am a computer science student who tries to explore different areas of the field:
+Currently learning Go for fun and creating small project with it.
+I try to learn some frontent with techonologies like js/ts/html/css/react but it is not my main focus, I do it just to better understand communication with backend.
+My main experience is with Java, especially from my studies.
+I've also specialized in Python data science specialisation.
+I’m also involved in a Data Science Club and a Rust Club, exploring new skills and technologies.
-I am a computer science student with a strong interest in AI, machine learning, and data science.
-Currently I program mainly in Python and Java.
-Additionally, I have some basic experience in C# and C++.
-Outside of the tech world, I'm into music, board games, chess, and books.
+Outside of the tech world, I'm into cooking, board games, chess, and books.

 ## 💫 About Me:

 - 🎓 I study Computer Science at the Polish-Japanese Academy of Information Technology.
 - 🌠 I am currently specializing in Intelligent Data Processing Systems as part of my studies.
-- ✨ I'm passionate about improving my skills in Data Science.
+- ✨ My new discovered passion is Go language - is really fun to learn.

 ## 💻 Tech Stack:
 <p align="left">